 We are looking for

-a (4 year) PhD candidate to study expectations and imaginaries and explore possible transition pathways related to the new concept of ‘Technology-4-Ecology-based farming’ (T4E).
-The PhD project is part of the Synergia project, which aims to develop ecological forms of arable, dairy and horticulture farming and new types of technological and socio-technical systems that challenge current forms of agriculture.
+a (4 year) PhD candidate to study expectations and imaginaries and explore possible transition pathways related to the new concept of ‘Technology-4-Ecology-based Farming’ (T4E).
+The PhD project is part of the Synergia project that aims to develop ecological forms of arable, dairy and horticulture farming and new types of technological and socio-technical systems that challenge current forms of agriculture https://technology4ecology.org/.
 The successful candidate will investigate the implicit and explicit concepts and visions of these new forms of farming and identify challenges and tensions.
 These insights will feed into exploration of socio-technical scenarios and transition pathways, which will be conducted together with stakeholders and partners in the project.
 This will serve as a basis to deduce requirements and options for responsibly governing transformative change.
-This PhD is part of the Science, Technology & Policy Studies (STePS) group, and supervised by prof.dr.
-S. Kuhlmann and dr. Kornelia Konrad.
+The PhD will become a member of the Science, Technology & Policy Studies (STePS) group, and will be supervised by dr. Kornelia Konrad and prof.dr.
+Esther Turnhout.

-In this interdisciplinary program you will work closely with other PhD candidates, both from social sciences and with candidates working on developing the application of the T4E approach.
+In this interdisciplinary program you will work together with other PhD candidates, both from social sciences and with candidates working on developing technologies and applications in line with the T4E approach.
 In this way we aim to ensure the findings in this work are providing insight into the societal value of actual technologies on the one hand and allowing societal perspectives to influence technology development on the other.

 - You have a master degree in science, technology and innovation studies, policy studies or a closely related field;

-- You have experience with qualitative research methods such as interviewing and discourse analytical methods;
+- experience with qualitative research methods such as interviewing and discourse analytical methods;

-- You have an interest in innovations and their societal implications;
+- interest in innovations and their societal implications;

 - Knowledge in the agricultural sector and technologies is a pre;

-- You are an excellent team-player and are excited about working with scientists from different backgrounds;
+- You are an excellent team-player and are excited about working with scientists and practitioners from different backgrounds;

-- You are proficient in English, preferable also in Dutch.
+- proficient in English, preferably also in Dutch.

 - A motivation letter emphasizing motivation and qualifications,